SanjayRanka2002/Development/README.md

 # Development
-It is Only used for myself
+It is Only used for myself.